balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ### Overview

 Lifecycle callbacks are functions that are automagically called before or after certain _model_ actions.
-For example, we sometimes use lifecycle callbacks to automatically encrypting a password before creating or updating an `Account` model.
+For example, we sometimes use lifecycle callbacks to automatically encrypt a password before creating or updating an `Account` model.

 Sails exposes a handful of lifecycle callbacks by default.